Deadmau5: Personal life

-Offensive remarks
+Controversies

 In October 2018, Zimmerman posted comments on Twitter during an argument including the statements "I'll bet you suck a guy off for 40 grand, zero fucking questions asked" and "women don't possess penises".
 These comments were construed by readers as being homophobic and transphobic.
 Zimmerman apologized for his comments, saying that he "wasn't trying to make blatant transphobic statements", and had "just got into a heated argument with some dude online", noting that his comments had been taken "somewhere unintended".
 A few days later, during a gaming stream, he referred to a track by fellow electronic artist Slushii as "AIDS fucking music" and "autistic shit".
 Slushii—who is on the autism spectrum—responded to these comments on Twitter, calling them "really disappointing".
 Zimmerman later apologized for these comments, citing mental health issues that required "professional help", and stating that he would take time "off the radar" to "work on [himself]".

 In February 2019, while playing PlayerUnknown's Battlegrounds on a livestream on Twitch, Zimmerman called another player a "fucking cock-sucking stream sniper fag."
 Twitch suspended Zimmerman from their platform for hate speech, after which he posted: "I know who I am, and I don't have to fucking sit here and cry and defend my fucking self with the obligatory 'I'm not that person, I am sorry' reflex," vowing to never work with the company again.
 Zimmerman later apologized for his remarks in a Reddit post, and was subsequently reinstated.

+In January 2025, American DJ and electronic dance music producer 3lau performed at Donald Trump's second Inaugural Ball.
+In the Instagram post celebrating this, many artists heavily criticized the performance, with the most high profile comments being from Zimmerman himself, with him commenting that "[...] everyone in this business will remember that you stood behind Nazis and convicted felons who would further marginalize the very people who gave you a platform."